indrajithHM/SpendShare/README.md

+# About SpendShare
+It is a application with firebase hosting where we can add our daily expenses to track our money flow and Split the bill in groups and settle the money instantly without any hassle.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.